 Some of the biggest headaches (and risks) you face are related to purchasing and maintaining all that equipment.
 The equipment can include computer servers, networking equipment, and phone systems.

 With IT outsourcing, a lot of the hardware needed for your business can be hosted and maintained off-site.
-Letting a service provider manage all the hardware, updates, and maintenance means less upfront costs and fewer long-term hassles.
+Letting a service provider manage all the hardware, updates, and maintenance means fewer upfront costs and fewer long-term hassles.

 IT Outsourcing Cons